Skip to main content

 Community clubs

 Randolph County 4-H offers many clubs with various interests.
 There is no fee to join.
 We recommend trying out a club meeting seeing how it works for you and family and share your feedback.
 We also recommend before visiting a club for the first time, contacting the club leader to let them know how many you plan on bringing so that they can be prepared for extra youth.
-View our club options and learn how to contact a club leader.
+See our current and active club information below.

-Super Sharp Shooting Sports 4-H Club Clever Clovers 4-H Club SHARE 4-H Club Randolph County Jr. Sewing 4-H Club Country Kids 4-H Club
+Super Sharp Shooting Stars 4-H Club Kountry Kids 4-H Club Clever Clovers 4-H Club Randolph County Robotics

 How to enroll in 4-H